RockTumbler.com: Rock Tumblers, Tumbled Stones, Tumbling Instructions

 Our staff members have lots of experience with rock tumblers and the methods used to make tumbled stones.
 We believe that everyone who sells a hobby product should be a regular and enthusiastic participant in that hobby.
 Our constant use of rock tumblers enables us to give informed and experienced advice when our customers have questions.
 Too many companies sell products and don’t know a darn thing about them.

 Our website hosts what we believe is the internet’s largest free-access online library of rock tumbling information.
 We have articles written for everyone from beginners to experts.
 We also know a bit about the materials used to make tumbled stones.
-Our staff has written the rock, mineral and gemstone articles that appear on geology.com.
+Our staff has written all of the rock, mineral and gemstone articles that appear on geology.com.

 Tumbled stones for crafters, vendors, anyone who enjoys them

 We also enjoy tumbled stones made from rocks, minerals and other materials collected from around the world.
 We sell the stones as mixtures and and in single-variety packages of premium polished stones.
-We sell tons of tumbled stones to customers who use them for a variety of craft, memento, decor, jewelry, educational and New Age projects.
+Every year we sell tons of tumbled stones to customers who use them for a variety of craft, memento, decor, jewelry, educational and New Age projects.
 Many of our customers are retailers who sell the stones in their shops or use them to produce jewelry, kits, games and many other products.

 Finding tumbling rough just about anywhere